-Employers are prohibited from discriminating against applicants or employees on the basis of sex, age, race, colour, marriage, political affiliation, political or religious ideas, national origin, social origin, social condition, disability, pregnancy, genetic information, being or being perceived as a victim of domestic violence, stalking or sexual aggression, sexual orientation or gender identity, veteran status and other categories protected by law.
+Employers are prohibited from discriminating against applicants or employees based on sex, age, race, colour, marriage, political affiliation, political or religious ideas, national origin, social origin, social condition, disability, pregnancy, genetic information, being or being perceived as a victim of domestic violence, stalking or sexual aggression, sexual orientation or gender identity, veteran status and other categories protected by law.

-Further, the Unjust Dismissal Act, as amended by Law No. 4 of 26 January 2017 (the Labor Transformation and Flexibility Act (Law No. 4)), requires that seniority preference be given to employees who were laid off owing to business necessities recognised under the Unjust Dismissal Act in the event that the employer needs to employ a worker in the same or similar occupational classification to that held by the employee at the time of discharge within six months following the lay-off, except in those cases in which there is a reasonably clear and evident difference in favour of the capacity, productivity, performance, competence, efficiency or conduct record of the workers compared, in which case the employer may select the less senior worker on the basis of such criteria.
+Further, the Unjust Dismissal Act, as amended by Law No. 4 of 26 January 2017 (the Labor Transformation and Flexibility Act (Law No. 4)), requires that seniority preference be given to employees who were laid off owing to business necessities recognised under the Unjust Dismissal Act if the employer needs to employ a worker in the same or similar occupational classification to that held by the employee at the time of discharge within six months following the layoff, except in those cases in which there is a reasonably clear and evident difference in favour of the capacity, productivity, performance, competence, efficiency or conduct record of the workers compared, in which case the employer may select the less senior worker based on such criteria.